Apartment Residents’ Preferences Driven by Remote Work - Grace Hill

 Posted on February 10, 2022 by Stephanie Anderson

-blog post apartment preferences driven by remote work
+blog post apartment preferences driven by remote work, woman sitting at desk with headphones

 Resident behaviors shifted significantly in 2021 as the pandemic led millions to remote work and rethink where to live.